fnk0c/cangibrina/README.md

 	  -n	--nmap			Uses Nmap to check for ports and services -a 	--user_agent	Change User-Agent
 	  -p	--proxy			Use proxy server (ONLY HTTP)
-      -t	--tor			Use TOR as proxy
+      -T	--tor			Use TOR as proxy

 	===============================================================================